Interlibrary loan brings other libraries to you

 Matt Miller, of Elkhart, said that he comes into the downtown branch weekly to get audiobooks and music.

-“I can get music that the library doesn’t have,” he said of his use of I.L.L.
+“I can get music that the library doesn’t have,” he says of his use of ILL.

-Miller said that he likes to try out bands and albums by getting them through the library.
+Miller says that he likes to try out bands and albums by getting them through the library.
 If he likes it, he might then buy it.

 “I’ve been going to the music CDs in the library and see if I like it, sometimes I find bands I like and I buy them,” he said.

-Patrons are eligible to check out up to three items at a time through I.L.L. and must be in good standing on their library account.
-For more information on I.L.L., come in and talk to a librarian.
+Patrons are eligible to check out up to three items at a time through ILL and must be in good standing on their library account.
+To request a book through ILL, fill out the form at this link.